AlbertZhaoCA/sam-labeler/README.md

 ## Upcoming Features

-- [ ] Feature 1: Add React Frontend for click labeling
+- [x] Feature 1: Add React Frontend for click labeling
     - [x] Next.js frontend
-    - [ ] Add click labeling
+    - [x] Add click labeling
+    - [x] Finalize data fetch pattern and its implementation in Next.js.
-- [ ] Feature 2: Use sqlite or postgres for to be labeled images information storage and management
+- [x] Feature 2: Use sqlite or postgres for to be labeled images information storage and management
     - [x] sqlite and sqlalchemy are used for storing labeled images
-      - [ ] Decide whether to migrate to postgres
+      - [x] Decide whether to migrate to postgres Explore M3 or other storage services for efficient cloud storage (in the upcoming version 2.0).

 ## Documentation

 - [ ] Write comment